7 Design Principles for a Church Logo

 Another consideration is how well the "footprint" of the main mark fits into a square or circle.
 If a logo is very wide or too narrow and tall, it may shrink down to an illegible size on a social media profile circle.
 The goal of the church logo design should be adaptability, in order to not compromise the integrity of your brand.

-For a fun detour, see these examples of logo designs which apply the principles of versatility.
+For a fun detour, see these examples of logo designs, many of which have kept versatility in mind.

 6. Considering Congregation Demographics